• Skip to primary navigation

 The dressing compliments the vegetables and flavors because of the herbs and combination of ingredients in the Mediterranean salad recipe.
 And, because the flavors develop over time, I suggest dressing the salad an hour or so before serving.

 • Red Wine Vinegar: Red wine vinegar is made from red wine.
-This means that the secondary flavor (behind all that tang) is fruit.
+This means the secondary flavor (behind all that tang) is fruit.
 Of the wine vinegar, red wine tends to be punchier, with a more vibrant grape flavor.
 The flavor is hot and robust, the opposite of delicate.

 • Maple Syrup: Maple syrup sweetens the dressing slightly and relaxes the tartness of the lemon juice and the red wine vinegar.